AllenJoeG/auth-shelf/README.md

 [ 👍 ] Plan of attack complete. no spies.

 [ ] GET does not need auth
-[ ] reducer to hold the db.rows getshelf.reducer.js
+[ 👍 ] reducer to hold the db.rows getshelf.reducer.js
-[ ] saga to hold the GET AXIOS SEPARATE FILES getshelf.saga.js [ ]
+[ 👍 ] saga to hold the GET AXIOS SEPARATE FILES getshelf.saga.js
+[ ] Need to build serverside GET route
-[ ] export ShelfPage and put it in the route
+[ 👍 ] export ShelfPage and put it in the route

 The Shelf page (`ShelfPage.js`at `/shelf`) should show all of the items stored in the database in a list or table.

 #### Add Items to the Shelf

+dispatch 'ADD_SHELF_ITEM'
 [ ] POST use req.user auth for WHO added it
+[ 👍 ] two inputs and submit button
-[ ] reducer to hold the POST  shelf item object postshelf.reducer.js [ ] saga to dispatch to, holds the AXIOS POST postshelf.reducer.js
+[ ] Need to build server route
+[ 👍 ] saga to dispatch to, holds the AXIOS POST postshelf.reducer.js

 The Shelf page (`ShelfPage.js` at `/shelf`) should allow a user to add a new item to the database (which should immediately appear in the list).